What is a miscarriage?

 - Complete.
 The embryo or fetus, placenta, and other tissues are passed with bleeding.

 - Recurrent.
-Three or more miscarriages.
+When a person has 3 or more miscarriages.

 What causes a miscarriage?

 About half of early pregnancy losses are from chromosome defects in the embryo or fetus.
 Other causes may include: